Maketsuki/practice-mono/README.md

 ## LOG

+06.05.2025

+Tested to do some coding with iPhone.
+User experience was quite awful.
+Continued C-exercise, and completed it.

 05.05.2025

 C-exercise continues.
 Did not have much time to work on this, but tried to do nested for-loop after a while doing those.
 Seems like it does not work, but will fix later (as they always say...).